tkardi/writeup/content/post/2018/02/19/leaflet-density-lines.md

 this is out of the scope for this writeup.

 ## Thank you
-Leaflet, Turf and Heatmap libraries for a crash course in javascript.
+Leaflet, Turf and Heatmap libraries (+ maintainers) for a crash course in JavaScript. :)

+The source of this writeup is available at https://github.com/tkardi/writeup if you're interested.